Midnight City: Performance and usage in media

 In 2012, the song was used as the soundtrack for a campaign video of Julien Rochedy, the President of the youth electoral support committee of Front National.
 Gonzalez objected to the song's usage in the video, writing in a Facebook post that the Front National did not ask permission from him for use, and that M83 did not associate with any political parties.

 On May 10, 2012, Pitbull's artist Jamie Drastik released the official video for his song titled "Sun Comes Up" which heavily samples M83's "Midnight City".
 The song serves as the second track to Jamie's mixtape September.

 In 2013, the song was featured in GT Racing 2.

-In 2014, the song was used on Non Stop Pop FM in the Sony PlayStation 4, Microsoft Xbox One and PC update of Grand Theft Auto V, commonly associated with the ending scene of GTA V in popular media.
+In 2014, the song was used on Non Stop Pop FM in the Sony PlayStation 4, Microsoft Xbox One and PC update of Grand Theft Auto V, mistakenly associated with the ending scene of GTA V.

+The song was also featured in 2014 film 22 Jump Street.

-The song has been streamed over 1 billion times on Spotify as of January 2024.
+The song has been streamed over 1.5 billion times on Spotify as of July 2026.

 In 2024, the song was used during the final scene and credits of the For All Mankind season 4 finale.

-In 2024 the song was used in Illumination's animated short film "Midnight Mission".
+In 2024, the song was used in Illumination's animated short film "Midnight Mission".

-In 2024 the beginning of the song was used during the opening of the Olympic Games Paris 2024 and was used in its entirety as the athletes walked into the Stade de France for the closing ceremony.
+In 2024, the beginning of the song was used during the opening of the Olympic Games Paris 2024 and was used in its entirety as the athletes walked into the Stade de France for the closing ceremony.

 The song was found in the files of the beta build of the 2012 video game Forza Horizon, but it was removed from the final version of the game.